oliversturm/tco-x64/README.md

 * `dotnet build -c Release`
 * `dotnet build -c Release -a x64`

-The .NET Framework project `CSSumNetFramework` dies with a stack overflow when built with one of these commands.
+The .NET Framework project `CSSumNetFramework` (which includes exactly the same `Program.cs` as `CSSumNet8`) dies with a stack overflow when built with one of these commands.

 * `msbuild /p:Configuration=Debug`
 * `msbuild /p:Configuration=Release`